aws-amplify/docs/docs/lib/graphqlapi/fragments/js/query-data.md

 ### Paginating Queries

-Pagination in AppSync is done by making a request with a `limit`, and geting back a `nextToken` in order to get a cursor for the next page in your query:
+Pagination in AppSync is done by making a request with a `limit`, and getting back a `nextToken` in order to get a cursor for the next page in your query:

 ```js
 // page 1 of query